This page was exported from thegoodlife4us

 In 2012, researchers at the University of Copenhagen published a study that become known as "10-20-30".
 These numbers refer to 30 seconds at low intensity, 20 seconds at medium intensity, and 10 seconds at high intensity.
 In our running example, you could walk or jog lightly for 30 seconds, then run at a medium-high intensity for 20 seconds, and finally, sprint for 10 seconds.
 Repeat this cycle for five minutes.

 One drawback of the 10-20-30 formula is that it is difficult to do on a machine, like a treadmill, which will often take longer than 10 seconds to reach the desired setting change.
 Additionally, it is very important when performing any kind of HIIT that you only do it a maximum of every other day.
 And finally, HIIT is only for healthy individuals with joints capable of handling the load of jumping/sprinting.

 High Intensity Interval Training can benefit everyone from the deconditioned to high level athletes.
 The beauty of the 10-20-30 formula is that most people can maintain a high intensity for 10 seconds.
 Also, ten second periods at the max level seem to be short enough to avoid the build up of lactic acid that produces burn.

 First, you would want to warm up.
 A sample workout would include two to three 5-minute intervals using the 10-20-30 formula (that is run slowly for 30 seconds, run normal for 20 seconds, and sprint for 10 seconds).
 Build in at least a two minute low-intensity rest period between the intervals.
 Do this workout two to three times per week.

-(I have designed a program based on this concept.
+(I have designed a fantastic program based on this concept.
+The plan includes workouts and meal plans for just $22.
 For more information about the program I have available for purchase, click here).

 Subscribe here to instantly receive demos of two do-anywhere exercises you can try right now to strengthen and tone your entire body.